cachelot/cachelot/readme.md

 # What is Cachelot Library #
 If your application needs to cache some data and retrieve it from the cache with a speed of light, the easiest way is to store data right into application's memory.
 That's what cachelot library is.
 One library with the simple interface.
-All you need is to provide fixed amount of memory for the cache and access or store 3 millions of items per second (depending on CPU cache size).
-Maybe 3 million operations per second doesn't sound like too big number for embedded cache, but that number means ~333 nanosecond of one execution while RAM reference costs [~100 nanoseconds](http://www.eecs.berkeley.edu/~rcs/research/interactive_latency.html)
+All you need is to provide fixed amount of memory for the cache and access or store 3 millions of items per second (depending on CPU cache size).<br/>
+Maybe 3MOps doesn't sound like too big number, but it means ~333 nanosecond spent on a single operation while RAM reference costs [~100 nanoseconds](http://www.eecs.berkeley.edu/~rcs/research/interactive_latency.html).<br/>
 Cachelot can work as a consistent cache returning an error when out of memory or evict old items to store new.

 # What is Cachelot Distributed Cache Server #